BrianWill/byteschool/markdown/os/operating systems.md

 A modern CPU has at least two different privilege modes: in the highest privilege mode, the CPU can do anything; in other modes, executing certain instructions and accessing certain addresses may trigger hardware exceptions.

-OS code runs in highest-privilege mode such that it can do anything, but processes run in a low-privilege mode such that they cannot directly access I/O devices and can only access memory addresess as authorized by the OS.
+OS code runs in highest-privilege mode such that it can do anything, but processes run in a low-privilege mode such that they cannot directly access I/O devices and can only access memory addresses as authorized by the OS.
 When an interrupt or exception occurs, the CPU is kicked up to highest-privilege mode.
 Before the scheduler resumes execution of a process, it sets the CPU back down to a low-privilege mode.

 ## virtual memory